ab604/NLP-notes/README.md

 # NLP-notes
-Notes from Stanford NLP Coursera site
+PDF files of the slides from Stanford NLP Coursera before it was taken down.
+It covers module one and two.